valeIT/valeIT.github.io/_posts/2012-03-19-shit-trower.markdown

 >
 > Lee's answer was the same: "No. Nobody mentioned the Hexane."
 >
 > I pressed Cathy to confirm other key details that Daisey reported.
 Did the guards have guns when you came here with Mike Daisey?
-With each question I got the same answer from Lee.
+With each question, I got the same answer from Lee.
 "No," or "This is not true."

 Then they met Daisey: